 The Sustainable Development Goals are a very important development in this context that take sustainability to the next level by making it tangible and measurable.
 There has been a change in thinking in the asset management world, from avoiding companies that have a negative impact on the environment to investing in companies that have a positive one.

-You can embark on sustainability investing in small steps.
-What we see at Robeco is that, as knowledge and experience in sustainability investing increase across the organization, so too does conviction.
-I hope that this Big Book of SI will help you find your way in the fascinating, multi-dimensional world of sustainability investing.
+You can embark on sustainable investing in small steps.
+What we see at Robeco is that, as knowledge and experience in sustainable investing increase across the organization, so too does conviction.
+I hope that this Big Book of SI will help you find your way in the fascinating, multi-dimensional world of sustainable investing.

 BY CLICKING ON “I AGREE”, I DECLARE I AM A WHOLESALE CLIENT AS DEFINED IN THE CORPORATIONS ACT 2001.